MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

 1. On the SharePoint modern page, select **Edit** at the top of the page.

-1. To open your existing Highlights web part:
+1. To open your existing classic feed that uses the Highlights web part:
-    1. Hover above or below the web part or under the title region and select the plus (+) icon.
+    1. Hover above or below the feed or under the title region and select the plus (+) icon.

     :::image type="content" source="../../media/engage/admin/hover-for-web-part-menu.png" alt-text="Screenshot shows the title region and plus sign where you can access the web part menu on a modern SharePoint page.":::